kenschenke/Pascal65/docs/docs/langref/arrays.md

 !!! note ""

     If no initial values are provided, the array elements are initialized to 0.
+    If the array contains string elements, they are initialized to empty strings.

 ## Accessing Array Elements